-Please remember these patterns are copyrighted and should not be shared with your friends or your guild although it would be easy to do so.
+Please remember these patterns are copyrighted.
+If your friends would like a set, it would be easy to download a set for themselves.

 I love the way Julie in AK has quilted these blocks AND the way she’s painting them on the back!
 Note how she has lifted elements from the blocks to created the very fun and effective border.